Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-22-Ian-R-MacLeod-The-Visitor-From-Taured.md

 ---

 # Core: 1/9.
 Terrible.
 Many worlds theory is a common trope derived from the quantum theory.
-However, can you imagine in a future age where Analogue Literature is intentionally set to research literature on paper and books are seen as ancient artifacts, the hero is still stuck up in hackneyed theories in the age of Analogue Literature and sacrificed himself for it?
+However, can you imagine in a future era when Analogue Literature was intentionally set to research literature on paper and books were seen as ancient artifacts, the hero was still stuck up in hackneyed theories in the age of Analogue Literature and sacrificed himself for it?

-What is his scientific theory to support his experiment?
+What was his scientific theory to support his experiment?
 Why didn't the author show it up?
 What did other scientists really comment on his findings?
-If they support his theory, then he would like not to be alone.
-If it is theoretically right, at least there would be other scientists to prove his findings at the same time rather than a outside like heroine.
+If they proved his theory not ridiculous, then he would be unlikely to be alone because the experiment was able to prove it since if it was theoretically right, at least there would be other scientists to prove his findings at the same time rather than an outside like heroine.
 What kind of progress had the hero made?
 Why did he commit suicide?
+All these unsolved questions rendered me a sense of unreality.

 Plus, introducing the double-slit experiment is okay, but does it have any connection with the other plot?
 Or does it have any relevance with the previous questions?
 None!
-It exists because the author wants either to bore those who already studied basic physics in college (like me) or to confuse those who don't.
+It exists because the author wants either to bore those who already studied basic physics in college (like me) or to confuse those who didn't.

 The visitor from Taured is either an urban legend or a proof that confirmed his theory.
 But I surmise maybe the hero was mad enough to use the technique himself and accidentally caused it.

 # Character: 2/9.
+Bad.
 I'm about to applaud its lively characters, though I don't have any resonance with them and their deeds through the plot.
 + I, or the heroine: a bibliophile loving books and a successful businesswoman
 + He, hero or Rob Holm: A typical scientist in the fiction who earned enough money but stuck in his finding so madly that in the end he disappeared.